-The Philippine Biosciences Company (PhilBLO), a private contractor engaged in biogas technology, supplied the 100 kilowatt generator set and installed the methane gas collection system at the facility, mainly using moisture traps as gas buffers.
-The IPM-ESI has installed streetlights from the dumpsite to the POG office.
+The Philippine Biosciences Company (PhilBLO), a private contractor engaged in biogas technology, supplied the 100-kilowatt generator set and installed the methane gas collection system at the facility, mainly using moisture traps as gas buffers.
+The IPM-ESI have installed streetlights from the dumpsite to the POG office.
 It is estimated that the current level of methane gas at the dumpsite could supply the power need of the facility over the next 10 years.

 Tire Retrieval Project

-Another component of the conversion project is the continuing search for an economically advantageous and environment friendly method for the disposal of used tires.
+Another component of the conversion project is the continuing search for an economically advantageous and environmentally friendly method for the disposal of used tires.